 I have developed my Ayurvedic version of the humble scone that really celebrates the best of food - taste, nutrition and healing capabilities.
 This recipe uses raisins, as it is a significant medicinal food in Ayurveda, but any dried fruit you have would I am sure, work well too.
 The warming spices have been added to aid in positive digestion with the cinnamon, cardamom, ginger and fennel blending delightfully well as a profile.

 These scones make for a perfect slow breakfast on the weekend or as the hero of your afternoon tea with family and friends.
-For another Ayurvedic approach on how to serve them, I highly recommend some warm ghee instead of cream - absolutely delicious!
+For another Ayurvedic approach on how to serve them, I highly recommend some warm ghee or coconut oil instead of cream - absolutely delicious!